chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ## Accepted data types

-Talk about the data types that we are able to support (it is mostly ambiguous, but anndata does have some limitations that can be mentioned about here)
+Talk about the data types that we are able to support (the tool is mostly ambiguous, but anndata does have some limitations that can be mentioned about here)

 Guidelines for curating the following assays.
 In each section, also include a link to curation of an object of the specified assay type:
 - ATAC/mC